andre4k14/smolcalc/README.md

 The library uses the standard math lib from python for lg(), ln(), ^, sqrt() and !.

-The library is based on this GitHub project: https://github.com/davidcallanan/py-simple-math-interpreter
+The library is based on this GitHub project and video series: https://github.com/davidcallanan/py-simple-math-interpreter